This post may contain affiliate links, view our disclosure.

 If you like thin, crispy spice cookies, this cookie will be your new favorite.

-Speculaas cookies contain a blend of spices that add depth and complexity.
+Speculaas cookies (aka biscuits) contain a spice blend that adds depth and complexity.
 They also have notes of butter, brown sugar (from molasses), vanilla, and toasted almonds.
-They’re a shortcrust cookie, so they’re thin and crisp with a satisfying crunch.
+They’re a shortcrust cookie, so they’re thin and crisp with a satisfying crunch, similar to shortbread.

-Speculaas are absolutely perfect paired with a cup of hot tea.
+Speculaas are absolutely perfect paired with a cup of hot tea or coffee.
 And of course they’re gorgeous as part of a holiday cookie tray.

-Here’s What You’ll Love About These Dutch Cookies
+Here’s What You’ll Love About These Dutch Christmas Cookies

 • They’re easy to make.
 Making the dough, rolling it out, and baking the cookies is a very straight-forward process.
-The only thing I will say is to read the whole recipe before you start because there are a couple of different chill periods for the dough.
+However, fair warning, please read the whole recipe before you start because there are a couple of different chill periods for the dough.

 • These cookies are absolutely delicious – and festive!
-With butter, spices, and notes of brown sugar and vanilla, these cookies smell and taste like Christmas.
+With butter, spices, and caramel-y notes of molasses and vanilla, these cookies smell and taste like Christmas.

 • Speculaas stay fresh for weeks.
 Because of their crisp texture, they will last for up to three weeks stored in an airtight container at room temperature.